 Looking for ideas on how to spend Earth Hour this year?
-Turn off and tune out to connect with how you can change the world.
+Turn off and tune in to what you care about and how you can change the world.

-Many people around the world are practicing social distancing, isolation, or quarantining.
-The organizers of Earth Hour are urging participants this year to stay home, and participate digitally if they choose.
+Just as with last year, due to the ongoing pandemic, organizers of Earth Hour are urging participants this year to stay home, and participate digitally.

 Tune in to what lights you up

-Likely for most, this year’s Earth Hour is happening during a stark break from regular routines.
+This year’s Earth Hour is happening after a trying year of departure from regular routines.
 It could be time to simply think about what drives you and what you value.
-This is a good strategy for facing a strange and temporary new normal.
-It could offer a roadmap of actions towards wellbeing for when everyday life resumes.
+If you can, take time to think mindfully about what you care about and what actions you can take to help your planet.
+Doing so could even inform a roadmap for wellbeing for when everyday life resumes.

 Earth Hour activities, offline and online

 Still need more inspo?
 The Earth Hour blog has a great list of 20 ideas for how you can spend the hour.
-You can have a silent disco or camp out in your living room with family, or practice some meditation or night photography.
+You can have a silent disco, camp out in your living room with family, practice some meditation, try out night photography, or even build a mini golf course from household objects.

 We can all imagine a brighter future so let’s make it happen.
 Charitable Impact is an online giving platform that makes it simple to give to the causes you care about.
 When you sign up for a free Impact Account, you can give to all of your favourite causes all from one place.
 It’s your giving, your way, with our support.